[Read Time: 14 minutes ]

 - Show or Theatrical – Saunamiesters often wear costumes and tell a story.

 These saunas may be built somewhat different than a typical Finnish Sauna.
 They are partial performance space (a theatre) for the Aufguss master and part of the ritual is the Aufguss master fanning heat and steam down from the ceiling.
-This is one instance where lower benches work and where bench height is purely about overall temp rather than evenness.
+This is one instance where lower benches work and where bench height is about overall temp rather than evenness.
 This is often also the case with a less formal Aufguss ritual where anyone in the sauna can perform the fanning with a regular towel (but make sure you know the rules before jumping up and doing it!).
 A good overview on German saunas is here.

 Bio-Saunas (or Bio-Infusion-Saunas) are built the same as a Finnish Sauna with the difference being slightly lower temps and a more constant moderate base humidity.
 The more constant base humidity can be from a constant drip on the stones or a small steam generator.